Zied-Dahmani/Zied-Dahmani/README.md

 # ✍️ About Me
-I'm a final-year software engineering student with a strong passion for technology and a drive to learn.
-I have experience in IT, including mobile development and backend systems, and I've had the rewarding experience of launching a startup.
-Additionally, I've gained valuable insights into customer service through roles outside the digital realm.
-Currently freelancing, I'm excited to take on new challenges and make a meaningful impact.
+I'm a final-year software engineering student deeply passionate about technology, specializing in mobile development with Flutter, Kotlin, and Swift.
+Throughout my journey, I've excelled in collaborative environments, actively participating in teams while founding a startup, executing freelance projects, internships, and more.
+My experience extends beyond technical skills; I've cultivated strong teamwork and leadership abilities, ensuring projects are not only technically robust but also well-managed and successfully delivered.
+I'm excited to take on new challenges and make a meaningful impact.
 Let's connect and explore the possibilities together!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/zied-dahmani-921a18201/)